TTUSDC/node-js-sdc/2-If-Else-Statements-And-Loops/README.md

 Allows us to pass arguments into the program
 1. 'node'
 2. path to the file
-3. and everything else: variables
+3. and everything else as a string: variables

 # If/ Else if/  Else Statements